mukeshpilaniya/System-Programming/Hands-on-List1/README.md

 13. Write a program to wait for a STDIN for 10 seconds using select.
 Write a proper print statement to verify whether the data is available within 10 seconds or not (check in Sman 2 select).

 14 Write a program to find the type of a file.<br>
-a.
-Input should be taken from command line<br>
+a.Input should be taken from command line<br>
-b. program should be able to identify any type of a file
+b.program should be able to identify any type of a file

 15. Write a program to display the environmental variable of the user (use environ).